Vinyl Siding in Omaha

 Temperature Movement

-Material expands in heat and contracts in cold, moving up to half an inch over a 12-foot length between winter and summer extremes.
-Proper installation allows for this movement with expansion gaps at corners, trim, and panel ends.
-Fasteners must be placed in the center of the nailing slot without being driven tight.
-Improper installation results in buckling in summer heat or pulling away from the house in winter cold.
+Vinyl moves up to half an inch over a 12-foot length between winter and summer.
+Proper installation leaves expansion gaps at corners, trim, and panel ends.
+Fasteners sit in the center of the nailing slot, never driven tight.
+Get any of that wrong and you'll see buckling in July or panels pulling away from the house in January.

 UV Exposure Effects